arras-energy/tsc/CONTRIBUTING.md

 * A [Developer Certificate of Origin signoff].
 * Submitted to the project as a pull request.

-PROJECT NAME is licensed under the [LICENSE NAME](LICENSE.md) license.
-Contributions should abide by that standard license.
+Arras Energy components are licensed under the MIT or BSD-3 license.
+Contributions should abide by the license used in the respective component.
+New components should be licensed under the MIT license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.

 [governance policies]: GOVERNANCE.md
 [Technical Charter]: tsc/CHARTER.md
 [copyright and license headers]: https://github.com/lf-energy/tac/blob/main/process/contribution_guidelines.md#license
 [Developer Certificate of Origin signoff]: https://github.com/lf-energy/tac/blob/main/process/contribution_guidelines.md#contribution-sign-off

+---

+Adopted by TSC on 2023-03-16.